intuit/katlas/docs/installation.md

 http://<minikube-ip>:30417
 ```

-{% hint style="info" %}
-Ensure you use the Chrome browser.
-For issues with Installation, please refer to the FAQ Section.
+**Ensure you use the Chrome browser.
+For issues with Installation, please refer to the FAQ Section.**
-{% endhint %}